dimzachar/fastapi_energy_efficiency_buildings/README.md

-## Project of the week FastAPI for Energy Efficiency of Buildings
+## FastAPI for Energy Efficiency of Buildings prediction model

+This project is part of [Project of the Week at DataTalks.Club](https://github.com/DataTalksClub/project-of-the-week/blob/main/2022-12-07-fastapi.md)

-I update here my [Midterm Project](https://github.com/dimzachar/mlzoomcamp_projects/tree/master/00-midterm_project) to use FastAPI.
+I update here my [Midterm Project](https://github.com/dimzachar/mlzoomcamp_projects/tree/master/00-midterm_project) to use FastAPI for serving this model.

 Repo contains the following: